-The iTunes / iPhoto / GarageBand library (also referred to as the iTunes library) can be accessed through the ScreenFlow Media Library tab by clicking the disclosure triangle along the library header to reveal the libraries available to you.
+The iTunes / iPhoto / GarageBand library (also referred to as the iTunes library) can be accessed through the ScreenFlow Media Library tab by clicking the middle Source button.
+When the Media in Document window displays, select an application group.

 Note: There is typically a slight wait before the iTunes library is available.
 You will see a spinning progress indicator until the library has been prepared.
 The library is only prepared once per application launch, and then any subsequent documents should not need to wait to reveal the iTunes library.
 If the user has a very large iTunes library, the wait time can be significant.